 Data concerning the geographic extent and duration of Napoleonic occupation across Europe are provided by Acemoglu et al. (2011).
-We distinguish between cities outside of Napoleon's empire, cities that were not part of the empire but situated within countries that were conquered by it, and cities that were occupied and lied within countries that were conquered.
-If an occupation spans a decade boundary (e.g., Switzerland from 1798-1803), we code both decades as occupied.
+We distinguish between cities outside of Napoleon's empire, cities that were not part of the empire but situated within countries that were conquered, and cities that were occupied and lay within countries that became part of the empire.
+If an occupation spans a decade boundary (e.g., Switzerland from 1798 to 1803), we code both decades as occupied.